Fuseiniabdullai502/report-card-generator/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### How to Use the Invite System
+### How to Use the Invite & User Management System

 1. Log in using the email you designated as the admin email.
 2. You will see an "Admin Panel" button in the header.
 Click it to go to `/admin`.
-3. On the admin page, enter the email address of a user you want to invite and click "Send Invite".
+3. On the admin page, you can authorize new users by entering their email address.
-4. The invited user can now go to the `/register` page and create an account using their email address.
+4. Once authorized, the user can go to the `/register` page and create an account.
+Users who have not been authorized will not be able to register.
-5. Users who have not been invited will not be able to register.
+5. You can also activate or deactivate existing user accounts directly from the admin panel.
+Deactivated users will not be able to log in.